toliaqat/xenon-wiki/leaderElectionAndReplicationDesignPage.md

  * REPLICATION
  * OWNER_SELECTION

 The EAGER_CONSISTENCY option determines if a request is committed only when group membership is stable and a majority of nodes accept the update.
-The description below assumes EAGER_CONSISTENCY is enabled but it mostly re-used for the best effort replication + owner selection mode.

 ## Leader/Owner Selection (View Progression/Reconfiguration)